nakigoe/blazorwasm/README.md

+<h1><a href="https://blazorwasm.nakigoe.org" target="_blank">blazorwasm.nakigoe.org</a></h1>

-# Blazor WebAssembly (blazorwasm) on .NET 7 hosting&#8209;ready website
+# Blazor WebAssembly on .NET 7 hosting&#8209;ready website
-Production-level (static websites' hosting-ready) template
+Production-level (static websites' hosting-ready) manually upgraded blazorwasm template.

+The published Blazor WebAssembly website runs live on the production&#8209;grade code provided in this repository.

+## Workflow

 The website for hosting is published into the `gh-pages` branch of the repository with `GitHub Actions`,